vnikonv/flask_server/README.md

 ![](app/static/favicon.ico)
-## A home-use Flask server for file transfer between multiple devices.
+## A home-use Flask app for file transfer between multiple devices.
 ### Install the [dependencies](requirements.txt) and execute the [entry point](run.py).
-### Short Todo: Implement archive upload mode.
+### Short Todo: Write a function for archiving files.
+Implement archive upload/download modes.
 Implement multiple file and folder downloads/deletes.
+Manage a cookie that becomes too large.
 Implement cache control.
 Enable encryption of session cookies.
 Draw own icon.
-### Long Todo: Make home page entertaining.
-Connect the Flask app to an Nginx server for production use with Gunicorn.
+### Long Todo: Make home page entertaining with arts.
+Introduce OOP.
+Introduce a feature to take a uniform action (upload/download/delete) on all files that follow a specified filename patter.
+Connect a database to Flask app for an optional account feature.
+Connect the Flask app to an Nginx server on a VPS for production use with Gunicorn.
 Configure Nginx.